Skip to main content

 6. From the Webhook component's Endpoint field, copy the API endpoint that you will use to send data to the Webhook component and trigger the flow.

-Alternatively, to get a complete POST /v1/webhook/$FLOW_ID code snippet, open the flow's API access pane, and then click the Webhook cURL tab.
-You can also modify the default curl command in the Webhook component's cURL field.
+Alternatively, to get a complete POST /v1/webhook/$FLOW_ID code snippet, open the flow's API access pane, and then click the Webhook curl tab.
+You can also modify the default curl command in the Webhook component's curl field.
 If this field isn't visible by default, click the Webhook component, and then click Controls in the component's header menu.

 7. Send a POST request with data to the flow's webhook endpoint to trigger the flow.